DBWALLER/Data_Engineering_Projects/README.md

 -----------------------------------------------------------------------------
 ### 2) Tabela FIPE

 Webscrapping of Tabela FIPE data (no official  API available) , containing  average value of cars, trucks and motocycles.
-Values in brazilian Reais (BRL / R$).
+Values in brazilian Reais (BRL or R$).

 -----------------------------------------------------------------------------